flyfoxCI/converthouse/docs/design.md

 ![](./imgs/query_flow.png)

 1. Clickhouse receives the query statement and obtains the Clickhouse instance that needs to be queried through the interface of the Table Shard provided by Converthouse.
-2. Concurrently query all the Shard's Clickhouse, get the query results, aggregate the processing, and return to the client.
+2. A query will be sent to all Shards of Clickhouse to get the results and return to the client.

 #### Replication Leader Election
 1. Converthouse embeds Etcd to provide distributed lock and leader elections
 2. A leader will be selected between multiple replications for each shard.
-3. Leader's add, remove, and scale operations for handling Replication
+3. Leader's add, remove, and scale operations for handling Replication.

 #### Scale-out
 ![](./imgs/scale.png)